 Small Sideboards for Compact Spaces

 A small sideboard suits apartments, narrow hallways, or cosy dining areas.
 These pieces typically measure under 120cm in width while still providing useful storage.
-Vintage small sideboards often feature clever space-saving designs like fold-out surfaces or hidden compartments.
+A small vintage sideboard often features clever space-saving designs like fold-out surfaces or hidden compartments.

 Statement-Making Large Pieces